rahmagamalll/smartDB_App/README.md

 # smartDB_APP

-A Flutter application that allows users to **create SQLite tables dynamically from the UI**, insert data, view data in a table format, and run custom queries — without writing any SQL manually.
+A Flutter application that allows users to **create SQLite tables dynamically from the UI**, insert data, view data in a table format, and run custom queries.

 ## 🚀 Features